HOUSE OF MUSIC ARTS

 The house of music covers all art forms where the primary focus of what a student would do uses music to define.
 Students enrolled in the House of Music should have the expectation of constantly practicing at home individually to become a better musician.
 They will work independently as soloists and in groups in choirs and bands.
-They don’t have a lot of after school commitments, but will attend festival and will perform throughout the year.
+They don’t have a lot of after school commitments, but will attend festivals and performances after school throughout the year.

 Depending on the student involvement and the level within a specific conservatory, students that are enrolled in the House of Music should expect to enroll in music theory every year.
 Music theory enhances the ability to sight read and write music.
 Students will also be asked oftentimes to expand to additional instruments.

 When a student graduates with a certification from the House of Music, it is the expectation that they will have a great knowledge of music theory and a variety of music.
 They will be able to sight read and will be able to show mastery in their instrument.
 Students are expected to rent or purchase their own instruments.